 On November 26, 2017, the Company, through its former subsidiary IMW Industries Ltd. (formerly known as Clean Energy Compression Corp.) ("CEC"), entered into an investment agreement with Landi Renzo S.p.A. ("LR"), an alternative fuels company based in Italy.
-Pursuant to the investment agreement, the Company and LR agreed to combine their respective natural gas compressor subsidiaries, CEC and SAFE S.p.A, in a new company known as "SAFE&CEC S.r.l." (such combination transaction is referred to as the "CEC Combination").
+Pursuant to the investment agreement, the Company and LR agreed to combine their respective natural gas fueling compressor manufacturing subsidiaries, CEC and SAFE S.p.A, in a new company known as "SAFE&CEC S.r.l." (such combination transaction is referred to as the "CEC Combination").
 SAFE&CEC S.r.l. is focused on manufacturing, selling and servicing natural gas fueling compressors and related equipment for the global natural gas fueling market.
-Upon the closing of the CEC Combination on December 29, 2017, the Company owns 49% of SAFE&CEC S.r.l. and LR owns 51% of SAFE&CEC S.r.l.
+As of the closing of the CEC Combination on December 29, 2017, the Company owns 49% of SAFE&CEC S.r.l. and LR owns 51% of SAFE&CEC S.r.l.

 The Company accounts for its interest in SAFE&CEC S.r.l. using the equity method of accounting because the Company does not control but has the ability to exercise significant influence over SAFE&CEC S.r.l.'s operations.
-The Company recorded a loss from this investment of \$1,441 and \$440 for the three months ended March 31, 2018 and 2019, respectively.
-The Company has an investment balance in SAFE&CEC S.r.l. of \$23,372 and \$23,161 as of December 31, 2018 and March 31, 2019, respectively.
+The Company recorded a loss of \$817 and income of \$415 from this investment for the three months ended September 30, 2018 and 2019, respectively, and a loss of \$2,964 and \$31 for the nine months ended September 30, 2018 and 2019, respectively.
+The Company has an investment balance in SAFE&CEC S.r.l. of \$23,372 and \$23,255 as of December 31, 2018 and September 30, 2019, respectively.